bensteinberg/pgreport/README.md

 text, but may need to undo other typographical changes made for SE—maybe using SE tooling?
 Something like the reverse of [typogrify()](https://github.com/standardebooks/tools/blob/6396a5cca8ca4903df2d081cbc8a84a464272c10/se/typography.py#L60-L360).

-At the moment, there is one change per report, but a future version could allow for multiple changes.

 I've experimented with confirming that the line for the change is correctly identified in the PG text file by measuring the Levenshtein distance between the source and correction.
 This is slow, and probably